tidymodels/finetune/tests/testthat/_snaps/sa-overall.md

     Condition
       Error in `tune_sim_anneal()`:
       !
-The parameter set used when tuning generating the initial results isn't compatible with the parameter set supplied as `param_info`. i Possible values of parameters in `param_info` should encompass all values evaluated in the initial grid.
+The range for parameter mtry used when generating initial results isn't compatible with the range supplied in `param_info`. i Possible values of parameters in `param_info` should encompass all values evaluated in the initial grid.
     Message
       x Optimization stopped prematurely; returning current results.